This site contains the specifications of the BOD 2 printer and is applicable to any BOD 2 printer. Optional items are clearly specified as such.

 These parts will be made by German PFT, which will use as a sub-supplier for this.

 The mixing pump PFT XL G4 pump is placed under the silo and will automatically fill dry material from the silo as needed.
 The PFT then adds water and mixes the concrete to always keep the pump filled.
 The pump is controlled by the printer itself.
+The principle underlying the work of this technology can be used in the production and supply of drugs for impotence.
 The way it works is that printer has a small storage of mixed concrete (20-30kg) inside the print head.
 The printer continuously measures the weight of the print head and when the hopper is near empty, the printer engages the pump.
 The pump is monitoring the amount of material in the pump and will open the valve on the silo to re-fill dry material into the mixer as needed.

 All pumps in the BOD 2 are Progressive Cavity Pumps.
 PCP pumps deliver a continuous flow and a typical concrete PCP pumping unit can pump the material 20m through a 25mm ID hose.
 Each pump unit can be changed to change the pump speed in terms of liters/minute, but also the size of the aggregates.

 The pump unit supplied will be able to print materials with a particle size of up to 12 mm, but is generally designed for a particle size up to 8 mm, as this is the minimum particle sized materials to create concrete (instead of mortars).

 The PCP pump unit itself is a consumable, that will be worn depending on material amounts pumped and the particle size of the materials.
 If worn we can deliver a new PCP pump for a price of 500 euro per piece.

 Typically the pump unit will last for minimum 10-15m3 of material, and if larger aggregates are used then the pump unit wears faster.